 (f) Our directors, staff, contractors, professional advisers and related entities;

-(g) outsourced service providers who assist Us to provide Our services such as information technology providers and marketing advisers (including in relation to fraud investigations and Website operations);
+(g) outsourced service providers who assist Us to provide Our services such as information technology providers, payment processors, customer service vendors and marketing advisers (including in relation to fraud investigations and Website operations);

 (h) third parties to whom you expressly ask Us to send, or consent to Us sending, your personal information; or